(This is an updated version of a blog originally published in 2020)

 NASA is most often a primary source because its content is credible and includes crucial data on its official Earth expeditions and research.
 Stay up to date on some of the best environmental science research news in the world with NASA’s Earth Science news site.

-Nonprofit news site The Energy News Network is dedicated to informing the public and policymakers about the changes in the transition to a clean energy system.
+The nonprofit news site The Energy News Network is dedicated to informing the public and policymakers about the changes in the transition to a clean energy system.

 Divided by U.S. regional categories, The Energy News Network publishes environmental and energy policy news from the Midwest, Southeast, Northeast, and West.